Accountants for LLP

 Written Members Agreements

-Even though there are default regulations, in practice it will be important for members to enter into an effective agreement before incorporating an LLP.
+Even though there are default regulations, in practice it will be important for members to enter into an effective limited liability partnership agreement before incorporating an LLP.

 A properly drafted agreement should take into account the following issues:

 - The basis for preparing accounts and establishing profits